-- Improved Automation: VXLAN automated tunnel provisioning and management with end-to-end troubleshooting, now with flowtrace for deep flow visibility across the fabric.
+- Improved Automation: VXLAN automated tunnel provisioning and management with end-to-end troubleshooting.

 - Enhanced Network Slicing: Doubling the number of containerized FRR vRouter instances per switch, further scaling the already industry-leading slicing across the management, control and data plane for full isolation of tenants and untrusted data like IoT.

 Building on Customer Momentum

 The Netvisor ONE OS has been selected by over 200 customers globally across enterprise and service provider, the majority operating multi-site data center environments which have been unified by leveraging the Adaptive Cloud Fabric.
 Tier 1 service provider growth has been particularly rapid with Netvisor ONE now deployed as the fabric for network function virtualization infrastructure (NFVi) in 25+ mobile cores at some of the largest 4G and 5G network operators in the world.

 “I am excited to see our customer base grow and now step into a new market by extending our Netvisor OS and Adaptive Cloud Fabric to the edge to deliver the next generation network fabric for distributed cloud and 5G.
 Distributed cloud is a huge market with a highly challenging networking problem, and I believe Pluribus can solve this challenge better than any other vendor on the planet,” Kumar Srikantan, CEO, Pluribus Networks.